adamrmelnyk/oxide_boy/README.md

   * Step function needs to be implemented
 * I/O
   * Joypad step function
-* CLI args so we can accept a ROM / Cartridge
 * Shutdown after locking up at 0xe9 of the boot ROM

 ### Resources